 - Letters and Manuscripts

-Armstrong Browning Library
+- Browning Library Collection

 Moody Memorial Library and Jesse H. Jones Library together serve as the main research library for Baylor University.
 Housing approximately 5 million physical resources and providing access to half a million electronic resources, the Central Libraries continues to be a vibrant academic center for the university.
-A wide range of services and programs support the teaching, learning, and research goals of Baylor University including access to outstanding unique research materials found in the Baylor Digital Collections, Central Libraries Special Collections, Crouch Fine Arts Collections, and the Baptist Archives.

 Crouch Fine Arts Library